Here they are, the 5 secrets to a long-lasting empowered marriage:

 - Letting go of the expectations

-- Have your own identity: be your own person.
+Be your own person.
 A lot of couples when they’re working with me, we go back and look at the history: when they met and how they met.
 And for some people it’s not always the case, but for some couples, those people who have just come straight out of home and got into a relationship struggle with this.

 Separating from the childhood home, the childhood life and having a good amount of time where you have separated totally is very important.
 You will know you are your own unique individual, authentic self.
 You know who you are, and you are then less likely to lose yourself.
 What do you enjoy?
 What are your hobbies?
 What are you passionate about?
 What are you motivated about?